earthsteading/Performance-Solutions/weatherproofing-earthship.md

 4. Building sealing
 5. Health and amenity

-4. Performance Solutions / Report and Consent
+# 4. Performance Solutions / Report and Consent

 This section of the report includes:

 1. Reference documents, standards and expert judgements used in evaluating this performance solution: and
-2. Scope of the building design being considered in this performance solution;
+2. Scope of the building design being considered in this performance solution; and
-    8. Reference documents
+3. Reference documents

 The following table outlines the scope of the proposed performance-based design solution and / or design items that do not meet the Deemed-to-Satisfy provisions of the BCA, as considered in this report: